pierluigiferrari/data_generator_object_detection_2d/README.md

 ### Overview

 This is a data generator for 2D object detection with axis-aligned rectangular bounding boxes.
-Its main focus is on flexible and easily extensible data augmentation.
+Its main focus is on flexible and easily extensible data augmentation capabilities.

 Main features:
 * Lets you easily define arbitrary chains of image transformations.